 It is important to understand that there are no official prices for tantalum or niobium commodities, as these metals are not traded on any metal exchange (London Metal Exchange or other).
 The price is determined solely by negotiation between buyer and seller.

 Some price data may be found in the metals press or in publications, whether printed or on the internet.
-Examples of such press include Asian Metal, Metal Pages, Platts and CRU Prices Service, which regularly publish subscription-based information on market prices.
+Examples of such press include Asian Metal, Argus, Platts and CRU Prices Service, which regularly publish subscription-based information on market prices.
 Their web addresses are:

 Additionally, Roskill Information Services publish market reports on both niobium and tantalum.
 Information on these can be found at: